ytia001/edge-detection/README.md

 2. **Ensure Prerequisites are Installed**
    - Make sure you have all the required dependencies installed on your system.
-   - Emgu can be downloaded from the `dependencies` folder.
 3. Locate to project directory & Install Dependencies
     ```sh
     dotnet restore